Nieve Ella: Life and career

 Nieve Ella Pickering was born on 1 January 2003 and grew up in Albrighton, Shropshire, with her two brothers.
 Their father moved to Spain when she was a child, having never lived with them, and died when Nieve was eleven.
 Their mother, Helen, is a hairdresser, and named her Albrighton High Street salon "Nieve-Ella's Hair & Beauty" after her, later renaming it to "Nieve Ella's Hair Salon".
 Her first musical interest was High School Musical.
 Growing up, she applied twice to be on Britain's Got Talent; in 2020, during the COVID-19 lockdown, she discovered her late father's guitar, and taught herself how to play it after studying tabs online, writing her first song "Four Years Gone" in less than a week.

 She attended Telford College but dropped out after receiving harsh criticism of her guitar playing abilities, deciding to continue teaching herself.
 Her first single, "Girlfriend", was released in July 2022 on AWAL; the following December, she released "Glasshouses", a song about grieving, and the month after that, she released a five-track EP, Young & Naive, which featured "19 In a Week", a song about adolescence.
 In February 2023, she supported Dylan and Inhaler on tour.
 She then released "Big House", a rock song written about wanting to live with her boyfriend, and in May 2023, she released "His Sofa", a love song about her insecurities.
 She then supported the Courteeners at Lytham Festival.

 The following July, she released "Your Room", which was released alongside a music video, and which described an ex-partner's new boyfriend and their infatuation with Phoebe Bridgers; the following month, she and Hannah Grae performed at Reading Festival.
 In September 2023, she released the EP Lifetime of Wanting, which included "Big House", "His Sofa", and "Your Room".
 Both it and Young & Naive were released on vinyl by Blood Records in November; said release charted at No. 38 on the UK Independent Album Chart later that month.
 Later that month, she announced a short solo headline tour in February 2024, during which she covered the Goo Goo Dolls' "Iris" and the Wannadies' "You and Me Song".
 In December 2023, she appeared on Dork's Hype List, and in March 2024, she released "The Things We Say", which she wrote shortly after arguing with her best friend.

+She released "Standing On A Pane Of Glass" in July 2026 as a single for her debut album How Long Will It Take?, which is scheduled to release on October 16, 2026.